 Beginning in fiscal year ended June 30, 2019, the Organization began a capital campaign to finance the acquisition of neighboring property for the purpose of expanding its food and nutrition service operations.
-The construction and renovations include connecting the two properties with a new commercial production kitchen, increasing cold/dry storage, updating existing spaces to include private offices for nutrition counseling and client services, creating open flex space for future needs, and increasing the energy efficiency throughout the campus.
-Additionally, the campaign includes a new generator to power the entire campus, a farmer's truck, two refrigerated delivery vans, and technology architecture investments.
-The entire project adds 7,400 square feet to the existing space substantially increasing the Organization's capacity for nutrition education, prepared meals, and grocery distribution across the region.
-The total estimated cost of the project as of June 30, 2023 is \$4.4M with \$4.125M raised as of the same date.
-The project is estimated to be completed during the year ending June 30, 2024.
+The construction and renovations included connecting the two properties with a new commercial production kitchen, increasing cold/dry storage, updating existing spaces to include private offices for nutrition counseling and client services, creating open flex space for future needs, and increasing the energy efficiency throughout the campus.
+Additionally, the campaign included a new generator to power the entire campus, a farmer's truck, two refrigerated delivery vans, and technology architecture investments.
+The entire project added 7,400 square feet to the existing space substantially increasing the Organization's capacity for nutrition education, prepared meals, and grocery distribution across the region.
+The total cost of the project was approximately \$4.3 million and it was substantially completed during the year ending June 30, 2024.